makerdao/auction-demo-keeper/README.md

 ## Configuring Keeper

-The configuration of the Keeper is being done by puttong all the necessary parameters in config/kovan.json
+The configuration of the Keeper is being done by putting all the necessary parameters in config/kovan.json
 ## Parameters
 - `rpcUrl` - rpcUrl stands for remote procedure call.
 This enables the keeper to connect to the  blockchain network  using the infura provider